paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-003-grain-standards.md

 #### Effective Date
 For effective date of section, see section 2 of Pub.
 L. 90–487, set out as an Effective Date of 1968 Amendment note under [section 78 of this title](./chapter-003-grain-standards.md#section-78).

+#### Application of Section
+Subsec. (a) of this section to be applied by substituting “2026” for “2025”, see section 5001(b) of Pub.
+L. 119–37, set out as a note under [section 79d of this title](./chapter-003-grain-standards.md#section-79d).

 <a id="section-87i"></a>